GalvarinoDev/DeckOps/README.md

 | **ADS** | Gyro activates when you aim down sights |
 | **Toggle** | Press R5 once to turn gyro on, press again to turn it off |

-MW1 MP, MW2 SP, and MW3 SP use an alternate KB+M-based profile to handle mouse-look correctly.
-All other games use the standard gamepad layout.
+MW1 MP, MW2 SP, and MW3 SP handle gyro differently due to controller support added via Steam input.

 ---